xavier-tobin/PatternAnnotatedString/README.md

 2. Use `String.patternAnnotatedString(patternAnnotation/s)` to get a PatternAnnotatedString:
     ```kotlin
-    val result = "Thanks @xavier, this is cool!".patternAnnotatedString(usernamePill)
+    val result = "Thanks @xavier, this is cool!".patternAnnotatedString(usernamePills)
     ```

 3. Use the result, which contains an `annotatedString`, `inlineContentMap` and